pshchelo/custom-patches/README.rst

                             Gerrit project prefix, to fetch all projects starting with it.
 Defaults to
                             CUSTOM_PATCHES_GERRIT_PROJECT_PREFIX shell var.
       --old-branch OLD_BRANCH
                             Old branch (typically, previous release).
+If
+                            resembling a full-length SHA, will be considered as commit SHA instead of a branch name.
 Defaults to CUSTOM_PATCHES_OLD_BRANCH shell var
       --new-branch NEW_BRANCH
                             New branch (typically, current release).
-Defaults to CUSTOM_PATCHES_OLD_BRANCH shell var
+If resembling a full-length SHA, will be considered as commit SHA instead of a branch name.
+Defaults to CUSTOM_PATCHES_NEW_BRANCH shell var
       --long                Print full commit messages
       --json JSON           Path to JSON output file.
 Default is not to generate JSON output.
       --regex REGEX         Output only commits with title matching this regular expression.
 Default "^(?!(Updated from global
-                           requirements|Imported Translations from Zanata))" is
+                            requirements|Imported Translations from Zanata|Update
+                            UPPER_CONSTRAINTS_FILE for stable|Update .gitreview
-                           mostly suitable for OpenStack projects and their stable branches.
+                            for stable|import zuul job settings from project- config))" is mostly suitable for OpenStack projects and their stable branches.
 To output all missing commits, set it to '.*'.
+      --mcp-packages-file MCP_PACKAGES_FILE
+                            Path to debian Packages file to parse, overrides old_branch and project / project-prefix.
+Can be used to find commit diff between code in MCP debian package repo and Gerrit.
+WARNING: Very MCP specific as it relies on private package metadata fields added by MCP package build procedure to find commits from which packages were built.